Meta-Learning via Classifier(-free) Diffusion Guidance

 \section{Abstract}

-State-of-the-art meta-learning techniques do not optimize for zero-shot adaptation to unseen tasks, a setting in which humans excel.
-On the contrary, meta-learning algorithms learn hyperparameters and weight initializations that explicitly optimize for few-shot learning performance.
-In this work, we take inspiration from recent advances in generative modeling and language-conditioned image synthesis to propose meta-learning techniques that use natural language guidance to achieve higher zero-shot performance compared to the state-of-the-art.
-We do so by recasting the meta-learning problem as a multi-modal generative modeling problem: given a task, we consider its adapted neural network weights and its natural language description as equivalent multi-modal task representations.
+We introduce meta-learning algorithms that perform zero-shot weight-space adaptation of neural network models to unseen tasks.
+Our methods repurpose the popular generative image synthesis techniques of natural language guidance and diffusion models to generate neural network weights adapted for tasks.
 We first train an unconditional generative hypernetwork model to produce neural network weights; then we train a second ``guidance'' model that, given a natural language task description, traverses the hypernetwork latent space to find high-performance task-adapted weights in a zero-shot manner.
 We explore two alternative approaches for latent space guidance: ``HyperCLIP''-based classifier guidance and a conditional Hypernetwork Latent Diffusion Model (``HyperLDM''), which we show to benefit from the classifier-free guidance technique common in image generation.
-Finally, we demonstrate that our approaches outperform existing meta-learning methods with zero-shot learning experiments on our Meta-VQA dataset, which we specifically constructed to reflect the multi-modal meta-learning setting.
+Finally, we demonstrate that our approaches outperform existing multi-task and meta-learning methods in a series of zero-shot learning experiments on our Meta-VQA dataset.